 4. Low Competition and High Competitive edge

 As of Oct 2018, More than 5,100 Japanese firms are operating in India.
-This in-demand language will make your resume in-demand as well.
-Japan a unique and beautiful ancient vibrant culture.
-From manga to bonsai, Japanese culture has found itself inside many households all over the world.
+This sought-after language can make your resume desirable, as well.

 5. Unique Culture and Music & Movies